Climate & Environment Emergency Action Plan

 We already know the planet is facing a life-threatening climate and ecological emergency.
 While the Char Valley may be a relatively good place to be for the next 20-30 years, it may also be affected in that time by changes to the Gulf Stream, melting ice caps, other serious climate changes, or the critical loss of pollinator insects (any of which could lead to severe flooding, power outages and food supply problems).

-More widely, the UK is being affected – and will inevitably be further affected – by changes elsewhere.
-Large-scale, climate-led population upheavals and migration will almost certainly cause significant political, economic and social disruption (think of the problems caused by relatively small-scale migration from the Middle East in the last few years).
-Climate-related crises (drought, forest fires, flooding, crop failures) elsewhere in the world could have serious knock-on effects.
+Large-scale, climate-led population upheavals and migration will almost certainly cause significant political, economic and social disruption (think of the problems caused by small-scale migration from the Middle East in recent years).
+Climate-related crises (drought, fires, flooding, crop failures) elsewhere in the world could have serious knock-on effects.
 This kind of disruption could – but will not necessarily – occur in the next 2 decades.

 Two responses are needed from all of us as individuals/families/communities and from local authorities:

 a) Mitigate the worst effects of the emergency.
 We all need to reduce our impact on climate and the environment in the hope that we can, collectively, avoid the most severe effects of climate change, environmental degradation and species loss.